 Some type of insurance is imperative.
-I use the nomads insurance but I never want to have to actually use it.
+I use the World Nomads insurance, but I never want to actually use it.

-Self Discipline is a Must
+Self-Discipline is a Must

 This is where the concept of working smartly comes in again.
-So whilst sipping your Pina Colada by the side of the pool with your laptop, be careful.
+So, while you’re sipping your Pina Colada by the side of the pool with your laptop, be careful.